Whisper: Fast Flooding for Low-Power Wireless Networks: : A Closer Look

 \subsection{Lazy sampling}

-A straightforward way to maximize the probability that a node intercepts a \packet consists in making the nodes keep its radio in idle listening for the entire duration of a \textit{\name slot}.
+A straightforward way to maximize the probability that a node intercepts a \packet, even in scenarios with high node mobility, consists in making the node keep its radio in idle listening for the entire duration of a \textit{\name slot}.
 This is the time interval during which a \name flood is executed and during which -- like in \glossy and other protocols based on synchronous transmissions -- all other application tasks executing the hosting platform are suspended.

 The length of the slot -- indicated as $T_{slot}$ -- is a protocol parameter and should be set depending on the expected network diameter.
 In particular, it holds: